CleverCloud/doc.clever-cloud.com/reference/clever-tools/getting_started.md

 #### Debian/Ubuntu (.deb)

 {{< alert "warning" "Bintray to Nexus" >}}
-<p>We recently moved from Bintray to a self hosted Nexus repository available at [https://nexus.clever-cloud.com](https://nexus.clever-cloud.com).</p>
+<p>We recently moved from Bintray to a self hosted Nexus repository available at <a href="https://nexus.clever-cloud.com">nexus.clever-cloud.com</a>.</p>
 <p>You have to update the URL of your repository with the new one.
-If you experience any issue please let us know on the following [issue](https://github.com/CleverCloud/clever-tools/issues/454).</p>
+If you experience any issue please let us know on the following <a href="https://github.com/CleverCloud/clever-tools/issues/454">issue</a>.</p>
 {{< /alert >}}

 If you are using a GNU/Linux distribution that uses `.deb` packages like Debian or Ubuntu, you can run: